zionsg/demo-mockpass-login/README.md

       https://docs.docker.com/compose/extends for more info.
-        * A common use case during local development would be to enable live reload inside the Docker container when changes are made to the source code on a Windows host machine.
+        * A common use case during local development would be to enable live reload inside the Docker container when changes are made to the source code on a Windows host machine, without rebuilding the Docker image.

           ```
           # docker-compose.override.yml in root of repository